khaledosman/mongoose-jobqueue/README.md

 - Creates Mongodb indexes for faster access and query performance
 - uses `.lean()` in mongoose for faster query performance
 - Supports sorting query results in CosmosDB
+- Maintained & Open-Source with an available repository link.

 # mongoose-jobqueue